How to recharge your creative well during the holidays

 Misconception #9: “Vacation has nothing to do with my creative work.”

-You need to shift your perspective here: if you LOVE what you do, you will seek for an opportunity to live it out wherever you are.
-So while you travel and behold the wonders of this world, have a great time with family and friends and enjoy yourself, look out for everything that can inspire: experiences, places, words, thoughts, and write them down.
+If you love what you do, you will seek for an opportunity to live it out wherever you are.
+While you travel and behold the wonders of this world, have a great time with family and friends and enjoy yourself, look out for everything that can inspire: experiences, places, words, thoughts – and write them down.

 How great is the feeling when you come back from a vacation and are filled with ideas and creative energy!
-When you can’t wait to get back to your routines to create and share with the world.
+With these 9 travel hacks, you will have a holiday fueled for the next creative adventure and inspired to get back to your routines.